Gino Cauchi: Journalism

 Cauchi worked as a journalist with the Public Broadcasting Authority (The National Television Station in Malta) from 1985 till 2000.
 He later worked as a journalist with Party's television and radio station, Super One Radio and took on a similar role at Super One TV., becoming the station's head of news in 2000.
 He was also editor of Party's media, One Productions Ltd, between 2000 and 2005.

 Politics

 Gino was as a member of the youth section of the Labour Party, the Socialist Youth Forum (Ghaqda Żgħażagħ Socjalisti) in the committee of Santa Lucija.
 From 1995 till 1998 he had served as a mayor of Pembroke.
 He later served as Education Secretary and Acting President of the local committee of Pembroke and he was involved in the 10th district of Labour Party.
 For these last three years, he contested the elections to represent the delegates in Labour Party General Conference.
 He produced the document of the social and economic of the Labour Party.
-On 31 October 2008, Cauchi was casually elected as a member of parliament following the passing away of Karl Chircop.
+On 31 October 2008, Cauchi was casually elected as a member of parliament following the death of Karl Chircop.